Matthew17-21/Newegg-Shuffle/README.md

     * I recommend using anticaptcha for V3, but Capmonster & 2Captcha is also available.
 - Only tested on Python 3.7
     * *Should* work on other versions, but I can't promise anything.
-- This is intended for devs, so try not to change too much code as it might break something.
+- This is intended for devs.
+If you aren't familiar with python, try not to change too much code as it might break something.
 - This isn't a reflection of how I actually write code so pls don't judge too hard :joy:
     * I've been writing in Go lately, hence the structure of the whole thing.
-- If you want to create accounts via mobile, change line 79 in `main.py` from `desktop.Create_Account(self, email)` to `mobile.Create_Account(self, email)`
-    * And vice versa
 - There are lots of ways to make this better, cleaner and better on memory.
-If I find till I'll update this repo.
+If I find time, I'll update this repo.

+# Maintenance
+- This bot is fully functional with success.
+I won't be working on it much.
+I'll only work on it when:
+    * They make some massive change
+    * Have *loads* of free time and can complete the [to do list](https://github.com/Matthew17-21/Newegg-Shuffle#to-do)
+- Pull requests are always welcome
+- If any issues were to arise, [open an issue](https://github.com/Matthew17-21/Newegg-Shuffle/issues/new)
+    * Please incude:
+        * Python version
+        * Error
+        * How to replicate
+- You may also contact me on discord - `Matthew#6937` with any questions or concerns

 # FAQ
 1. Does this work out of the box?